 The Recycle bin is in the top right portion of the Site Contents page.

 Note: If you don’t see a Recycle Bin in SharePoint Servers 2016 or 2013 — the Recycle Bin might have been disabled.
-Talk with your farm or server administrator.
+Contact your farm or server administrator.
 If you're an administrator, see Configure SharePoint Recycle Bin Settings.

 On the Recycle Bin page, click the box to the left of the items or files you want to restore.